agilecrm/agile-popups/README.md

 #Forms & Agile Sync

 Forms are now supported in the popups.
-For Agile to correctly identify the mapping, you should mark the attribute of the input field with the name of field.

 ## Saving Form Fields to Agile

+For Agile to correctly identify the mapping, you should mark the attribute of the input field with the name of field in Agile.

 ```
 <input type="text" name="name" agile-field="first_name" required>
 ```